 Actually, Hyundai went above and beyond in those areas.
 The Palisade makes a splash by being one of the most spacious and luxurious cabins in the increasingly populated three-row SUV segment, and we think it's a must-drive.
 Not just because of that cabin, mind you, but also because it's very well-rounded with generous feature content, a fair price, a lengthy warranty and a generally agreeable driving experience free of overt flaws.

 What's new for 2020?The Palisade is all-new for 2020.
 It technically replaces the old three-row Hyundai Santa Fe, but it's larger and better suited to compete with other large, three-row family crossovers.
 It is mechanically related to the 2020 Kia Telluride.

 The Palisade also comes standard with a multitude of standard infotainment features including Apple CarPlay, Android Auto, satellite radio and five USB ports.
-An extra pair of USB ports is added to upper trim levels, however, which can also be outfitted with wireless smartphone charging, integrated navigation and an Infinity premium sound system.
-Also shared with the Telluride is the Driver Talk in-car intercom system that transmits the driver's voice to those sitting in the back.
+An extra pair of USB ports is added to upper trim levels, which can also be outfitted with wireless smartphone charging, integrated navigation and an impressive Harman/Kardon surround sound audio system.
+Also shared with the Telluride is a rear seat mute function that easily disables the rear speakers (for sleeping kids, or those who don't want to listen to your lame old music) as well as the Driver Talk in-car intercom system that transmits the driver's voice to those sitting in the back.

 What more can I read about the 2020 Hyundai Palisade?